Scaseco/jenax/jenax-functionbinder-parent/jenax-functionbinder-core/README.md

 ## Function Binder
 The function binder utility makes it easy to expose methods as SPARQL functions.

+### Limitations
+* Multi-methods are not yet supported - i.e. it is not possible to define multiple Java methods (with varying parameter type lists) as implementations of the same SPARQL function IRI.

 ### Basic Usage

 The code below shows how to register a custom "reverse string" function with Jena's `FunctionRegistry`.